 - 1.1 Introduction

-- 1.2 Learning Outcomes
+- 1.2 Intended Learning Outcomes

 - 1.3 Information Representation

 - 1.4 Approaches to Information Retrieval

 - 1.4.1 Alphabetical Subject Approach

 - 1.4.2 Hierarchical or subject Indexing Approach

-- 1.4.3 Coordinate Representation Approach

-- 1.4.4 Computer-based Application Approach
+- 1.4.3 Computer-based Application Approach

-- 1.4.5 Statistical Methods
+- 1.4.4 Statistical Methods

 - 1.5 Summary

-- 1.6 Glossary

-- 1.7 References/Further Readings
+- 1.6 References/Further Reading/Web Resources

-- 1.8 Possible Answers to Self-Assessment Exercises (SAEs)
+- 1.7 Possible Answers to Self-Assessment Exercise(s)

-Having learnt in the precious unit the objectives and function of information retrieval as the cornerstone for providing requisite access points to the diverse sources of information with the aim of meeting the search queries of the library users, this unit will explore another layer of information retrieval known as information representation and its different approaches.
+Having learnt in the precious unit the Objectives And function of information retrieval as the cornerstone for providing requisite access points to the diverse sources of information with the aim of meeting the search queries of the library users, this unit will explore another layer of information retrieval known as information representation and its different approaches.
 Information representation of all formats of information provides unique identification for items in the collection leading to effective retrieval devoid of trial and error syndrome.
-The unit will therefore explain the concept of information representation, discuss the different approaches to information representation and discuss the three stages of subject indexing approach of familiarization, content analysis and translation of terms into controlled vocabulary.
+The unit will therefore explain the concept of information representation, discuss the different approaches to information representation and discuss the three stages of subject indexing approach of familiarisation, content analysis and translation of terms into controlled vocabulary.

-- i.
-Explain the concept of information representation - ii.
-Discuss different approaches to information representation - iii.
-Describe the three stages of subject indexing approach
+- explain the concept of information representation - discuss different approaches to information representation - discuss the three stages of subject indexing approach.

-1.3 INFORMATION REPRESENTATION
+1.3 Information Representation

-Information in this context connotes all library materials which have been hitherto stored for users' access, retrieval and utilization.
+Information in this context connotes all library materials which have been hitherto stored for users' access, retrieval and utilisation.
 It encompasses text, document, multimedia objects including audio, video, image, curated digital resources, Internet resources, databases, books, journals and reports.
 The format of information notwithstanding, it must be represented to enhance retrieval.
-Chu-Heting (2003) defined information representation as "" the extraction of some elements (keywords or phrases) from a document or the assignment of terms (descriptors or subject headings) to a document so that its essence can be characterized and presented.
+Chu-Heting (2003) defined information representation as "" the extraction of some elements (keywords or phrases) from a document or the assignment of terms (descriptors or subject headings) to a document so that its essence can be characterised and presented.
 It is tagging or labeling or symbolic identification of information resources to guarantee their recoverability from the maze of collections.
 This is creation of attributes to aid discovery of information beyond mere casual browsing and reliance on chance or serendipity.
 It is about providing unique labels for directed location of library materials.

-Information representation can be done via any combination of the following means: abstracting, indexing, categorization, summarization and extraction".
+Information representation can be done via any combination of the following means: abstracting, indexing, categorisation, summarisation and extraction".
 Roshdi and Roohparvar (2015) and Djoerd (2009) noted that information representation is called the indexing process which is done behind the scene and excludes the involvement of end-users.
-It is chiefly aimed at the creation of terms, words, notations, tags that significantly and sufficiently characterize the information resources in the collection for uniqueness thereby facilitating retrieve ability.
+It is chiefly aimed at the creation of terms, words, notations, tags that significantly and sufficiently characterise the information resources in the collection for uniqueness thereby facilitating retrieve ability.